MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/qualify-lead-convert-opportunity-sales.md

 - Remove the duplicates for the lead and qualify again.
 More information: [Manage duplicate leads](manage-duplicate-leads.md)
 - Go to the leads grid view, select the lead and qualify.
 - Unpublish the rule that is causing the error and qualify the lead again.
-Contact your administrator to unpublish the rules.
+Contact your administrator to unpublish the rules using the following steps.
     1. Go to **Advanced settings** > **Settings** > **System** > **Data Management** > **Duplicate Detection Rules**.
     1. Select the rule and then select **Unpublish**.
 - If a rule is required only to create or update the lead, but not required for qualification, ensure that duplicate detection rules don’t run on qualified leads.
 Enable the **Exclude inactive matching records** option and qualify the lead.
-Contact your administrator to enable the option.
+Contact your administrator to enable the option using the following steps.
     1. Go to **Advanced settings** > **Settings** > **System** > **Data Management** > **Duplicate Detection Rules**.
     1. Open and unpublish the rule.
     1. Select the **Exclude inactive matching records** option.